What is beSTORM?

 The operating system (OS) is, in fact, software.
 There are many different software components in the OS that are susceptible to flaws and Microsoft's dominance in the IT world has made them a convenient target for security attacks.
 As security fixes have progressed, it has become increasingly difficult to find new flaws in the OS components and relatively easy to find software vulnerabilities in other applications.
 As hackers have done their own cost effective calculations, they have begun to target non-OS software components.
 Therefore, today we are seeing a large increase in vulnerabilities found in other software applications.

-beSTORM is an automated tool, programmed to make an exhaustive search of all possible input combinations of a network protocol in order to test the protocol implementation for weaknesses.
+beSTORM is an automated, black box, fuzzer programmed to make an exhaustive search of all possible input combinations of a network protocol in order to test the protocol implementation for weaknesses.
 However, attempting to cover all theoretical input combinations to the program is not a trivial task and requires the ability to test for billions of combinations automatically. beSTORM is equipped with prioritization algorithms to enable complete coverage of all inputs that are likely to 'trigger' a security hole, and within a reasonable time frame.

 To do this, beSTORM converts the protocol specification into an automated set of tests and exercises the network protocol with a specific emphasis on technically legal but functionally erroneous and stressful cases.
 As an example, beSTORM automatically tries every protocol combination possible until a buffer overflow is triggered.
 Another example - What if the application is expecting a file name and you send it characters that are not valid?
 What if you do illogical things with protocol sequence numbers? beSTORM is not limited to specific cases - it will eventually cover the entire protocol search space.